dritchie/quicksand/index.md

 		sum = sum + int(qs.flip(0.5))
 	end

-Other looping constructs, such as native for loops, while loops, or other iterator-based loops, are also perfectly fine to use with Quicksand.
+Other looping constructs, such as native for loops, while loops, or other iterator-based loops are also perfectly fine to use with Quicksand.
 However, `qs.range` tracks information about loop nesting, so using it allows more efficient inference in e.g. programs that use nested loops where the number of loop iterations are derived from random choices.

 # Programs and Modules